 Love this recipe?
 Give it a ⭐⭐⭐⭐⭐ review in the recipe card below!

 - 2 Tablespoon garlic diced

 - In large soup pot, heat olive oil.
 Saute corn, onion and garlic until softened

-- Add crab meat, cajun seasoning and hot sauce.
-Saute for a couple of minutes
+- Add Cajun seasoning and hot sauce.
+Sauté for a couple of minutes

 - Slowly add the milk, stirring to incorporate the roux.
-Add green onions andbay leaves
+Add crab meat, cream and bay leaves

 - Simmer uncovered for about 30 minutes, stirring regularly.
 Be sure not to boil

 - Remove bay leaves and adjust salt and pepper to taste